NanoComp/mpb/doc/docs/Python_User_Interface.md

 **`ModeSolver.get_epsilon()`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Loads the dielectric function and returns a numpy array.
+Must call `ModeSolver.init_params` or any `run` function before calling `get_epsilon`.

 Once loaded, the field can be transformed into another field or a scalar field: